 object segmentation and shape reconstruction.

-Smith R, Sun W, Hilton A, Illingworth J (2000) Layered Animation using Displacement Maps IEEE International Conference on Computer Animation pp. 146-151
+Smith R, Sun W, Hilton A, Illingworth J (2000) Layered Animation using Displacement Maps, IEEE International Conference on Computer Animation pp. 146-151 IEEE

 This paper presents a layered animation framework